apache/incubator-uniffle/docs/server_guide.md

 For HADOOP FS, the conf value of `rss.server.single.buffer.flush.threshold` should be greater than the value of `rss.server.flush.cold.storage.threshold.size`, which will flush data directly to Hadoop FS.

 Finally, to improve the speed of writing to HDFS for a single partition, the value of `rss.server.max.concurrency.of.per-partition.write` and `rss.server.flush.hdfs.threadPool.size` could be increased to 50 or 100.

+#### Hard limit
+Once the huge partition reach the hard limit size, the conf is `rss.server.huge-partition.size.hard.limit`, server reject the sendShuffleData request and do not retry for client, so that client can fail fast and user can modify their sql or job to avoid the reach the partition hard limit.

+E.g. If the hard limit is set to `50g`, the server will reject the request if the partition size is greater than 50g, and the job will fail eventually.

 ### Netty
 In version 0.8.0, we introduced Netty.
 Enabling Netty on ShuffleServer can significantly reduce GC time in high-throughput scenarios.
 We can enable Netty through the parameters `rss.server.netty.port` and `rss.rpc.server.type`.
 Note: After setting the parameter `rss.rpc.server.type` to `GRPC_NETTY`, ShuffleServer will be tagged with `GRPC_NETTY`, that is, the node can only be assigned to clients with `spark.rss.client.type=GRPC_NETTY`.